 - On the day of the session try to avoid being in a rush.
 Seriously.
 Prepare your clothes the night before and check the address on your GPS before the day of your session.
 Familiarize yourself with the studio location and parking situation here.

 - Eat a meal at least an hour or two before your shoot so you have plenty of energy.

 - Bring a comb or hairbrush to clean up before we start shooting.

-- Bring audio files, create a Spotify playlist or Pandora station of your favorite music that we can listen to during your session.
+- Create a Spotify playlist or Pandora station of your favorite music that we can listen to during your session.

 Want more information?
 Check out "10 Way to Prepare For Your Photoshoot"